ClothingARCO/Report-All-about-clothes/index.md

 This project is part of an academic assessment for the "Information and Technology Skills" course in the Master's program "Language, Society, and Communication" at the University of Bologna.

-It focuses on analyzing and using knowledge graphs from ARCO and Large Language Models.
-The selected ARCO ontology was about clothing description.
-The main goal of using this ontology is to explore clothing characteristics and compare LLMS with the better option to enrich the knowledge graph.
+Our project focuses on analyzing and using knowledge graphs from ARCO and Large Language Models, The selected ARCO ontology was about clothing description.

+GOAL: to explore the characteristics of wedding dresses that are cataloged in the clothing description ontology.
+In particular, we focused on the materials and creators.
+After gathering information on these two elements, we decided to choose the creator Germana Marucelli as the focal point for the second part of our project.

+Germana Marucelli was an influential Italian fashion designer known for her innovative and elegant designs and she played a key role in establishing Italy as a global fashion hub.

 In the following parts you will have information about the methodology, results and analysis, discussion, conclusion and possible future developments.

 # [METHODOLOGY](./another-page.html).